 5. Integrate your third-party data with Salesforce data

-Getting information into and out of Salesforce from other applications gives you flexibility and the ability to bring your data together in one place.
+Getting information into and out of Salesforce from other applications gives you flexibility and the ability to access and analyze your data in one place.

 Import